 Often referred to as the cradle of Western civilization, Greece is a country that was very influential in ancient times and still draws people of modern times to her ancient charms.
 Located in south Eastern Europe with thousands of islands throughout the Adriatic, Aegean and Ionian seas, Greece is a tourist’s paradise.

 Highlights on a tour of Greece

-Crete is the largest island in Greece, home to ruins of the Minoan civilization and other archaeological treasures.
-Its numerous caves, valleys, and gorges also provide you with a new surprise at every turn.
+Greece’s largest island is Crete, though.
+It’s full of ruins of the Minoan civilization and other archaeological treasures.
+Crete’s former capital of Chania is known for a 14th-century Venetian harbor, narrow streets and waterfront restaurants, and the island’s numerous caves, valleys, and gorges provide plenty of outdoor activities.
+You’ll find a new surprise at every turn.

-Santorini is popular for its black (volcanic sand) beaches while Rhodes has castles built by the Knights of Saint John.
-It also contains some remnants of the Roman and Byzantine empires in addition to its classic medieval architecture.
+The Greek Isles enjoy a first-rate ferry system, with countless virgin beaches and archaeological wonders that draw millions of visitors each year.
+Santorini is popular for its black (volcanic sand) beaches, while Rhodes has castles built by the Knights of Saint John.
+Rhodes also boasts remnants of the Roman and Byzantine empires as well as classic medieval architecture.

 Greeks love their veggies as much as the Spanish love their olives.
 If you’ve never heard of the famous Greek salad, then you are missing out on a treat.

 Olive oil, cheeses, fish, and wine also play a huge role, as do seeds and nuts.
 Don’t miss tasting baklava, a decadently rich honey and nut pastry.
 Other dishes to try are “Chaniotiko Boureki.” a delicious zucchini, potato, myzithra, and mint casserole, and Fasolada, a white bean soup that’s a favorite throughout the Mediterranean.